 Most people assume bloggers write blog posts about their super lifestyle or lavish holidays while in reality, most of their time is spent in meetings, at events, editing, promoting posts, or organizing products.
 Only 5% of their time is spent actually writing blog content, and at the moment it’s mostly while they manage to make time for their busy schedule.

-Writing services such as resumes.expert explicitly adds travel opportunities in your resumes and it’s clear to see why traveling is considered a skill and most hiring managers will give priority to those who enjoy their vacation traveling over your traditional applicant.
+Writing services explicitly add travel opportunities to your resume and it’s clear to see why traveling is considered a skill most hiring managers will give priority to those who enjoy their vacation traveling over your traditional applicant.
 There are several thousand people who take travel blogging seriously in the world.
-And they are all working toward the same goals to build a massive following, to travel the world and to make an influence on people’s lives.
+They are all working toward the same goals to build a massive following, to travel the world, and to make an influence on people’s lives.
 Therefore, one has to constantly ask themselves, how can they stand out from the field?
 What will make people want to read their site?

 This is perhaps one of the biggest challenges of travel blogging.

 The hardest part about blogging is the start.
-Getting used to jargons, tools and widgets can be a pain.
+Getting used to jargon, tools, and widgets can be a pain.
 Once you get the ball rolling, the momentum builds quickly and you’ll make adjustments to improve.
 Everything takes A LOT longer than you think and patience is important.

-Most people who start travel blogs with the intention to build an audience will give up easily after a year.
+Most people who start travel blogs with the intention of building an audience will give up easily after a year.
 They’ll quit when they wonder why they’re not getting as much attraction and recognition as other bloggers.
-Most people just aren’t willing to put in a lot of hard work into it.
-You must have it takes to be a blogger because it never gets easy.
+Most people just aren’t willing to put a lot of hard work into it.
+You must have what it takes to be a blogger because it never gets easy.

 Bloggers love talking about what they love doing most, this may be talking about cats or traveling.
 Most of their closest real-life friends and family members are just not into it the way they are.
-Blogging allows one to connect with similar people and they get to gush to my heart’s content about all the things they love in one place.
-Being full time is a by-product of building relationships and sharing love, passion, and education.
+Blogging allows one to connect with similar people and they get to gush to their heart’s content about all the things they love in one place.
+Being full-time is a by-product of building relationships and sharing love, passion, and education.

 About the Author: Janet Anthony is a blogger from Kansas City who has been writing professionally for five years now.
 She mostly writes about blogging, social media, and SEO.
 Her motto is “What you do today can improve all your tomorrows”.
 Find Janet here: twitter